 To keep a drug-free workplace, employers in the USA abide by strict regulations concerning drug testing policies.
-However, this requirement must be disclosed during job announcements so that applicants are aware that they may be required to take a drug test.
+However, this requirement must disclosed during job announcements so that applicants are aware that they may required to take a drug test.

 Drug testing is seen as a way of helping businesses to reduce workplace accidents, absence and lowering insurance costs.
 During the years, statistics have shown nearly ¾ of all drug users are employed.
 One of every six fatal workplace accidents is drug or alcohol-related and that figure is higher in industrial fields.

 In the USA laws on drug testing are different from state to state.
 As we previously described using marijuana is still an issue since every state has different standards.
 Now marijuana is legal for medicinal use in over 25 states, and a few have even legalized it for recreational use, and employers are facing difficulties how to handle this issue.